Which one would we choose?

 - Gum Care

-For the most part the modes are the same.
-We cover all of Sonicare’s brushing modes more thoroughly in our post Sonicare Brushing Modes Explained.
+For the most part, the modes are the same.
+I cover all of Sonicare’s brushing modes more thoroughly in our post Sonicare Brushing Modes Explained.

 Deep Clean+ and Tongue Care are a longer and shorter mode respectively and are not deal breakers in my opinion when choosing between these brushes.

 As both of these brushes are Sonicare models, they can both use the same toothbrush heads, although the ones supplied in the box may well be different.